hikarimusic/GLIA/README.md

 # GLIA
-Library of AI Model Implementations in Pytorch
+Code Library of Neural Network Implementations in Pytorch

-sudo apt install unzip